smile-plzz/MovieRecommendationBasedOnMood/MovieRecommendationSpec.markdown

 - Users have a valid OMDB API key (free tier available).
 - Users are familiar with basic Git operations for cloning and deploying the repository.
 - The application will be used on devices with stable internet access for API calls.

+## Current Progress (2025-07-23)
+- **Syntax Error Resolution**: Addressed `Uncaught SyntaxError: await is only valid in async functions and the top level bodies of modules` in `script.js` by correctly marking the relevant function as `async`.
+- **Codebase Cleanup**: Initiated a significant cleanup of `script.js` to remove extensive code duplication, aiming to improve code readability, maintainability, and overall application stability.
+This is an ongoing task to resolve issues with movie display.